SpiritOfYoink/dotfiles/README.txt

 # TO INSTALL:

 Step one: Install NixOS using a graphical installer.
-Select no GUI when prompted.
+Select no desktop when prompted.

 Step two: Run the following terminal command, replacing <my-system> with your user or host.
 Current hosts are yoink, dame, mac, & hamster.